 Eurobodalla Writers’ promotes:

-- a website (currently under review)I
+- a website to publish work (currently under review)

-- Instagram and Podcast channels under development for the Authors Group
+- Instagram and Podcast channels

 - an annual Literary and Art Salon delivered in partnership with the Moruya Library

-- literary experts who offer their expertise in judging the annual Eurobodalla Shire Mayor’s Writing Competition.
+- literary experts who offer their expertise in judging the annual Eurobodalla Shire Mayor’s Writing Competition

-- local author engagement – informal gatherings over coffee/tea
+- local author engagement through informal gatherings

 There are no membership, registration, or joining fees.